windmill-labs/windmilldocs/blog/2023-08-02-teracapital-case-study/index.md

 Next, we started creating dashboards on this data using <a href="https://retool.com/" rel="nofollow">Retool</a>.
 However, after a thorough analysis, we decided to switch from Retool to Windmill because:
 - Retool is JavaScript-only and does not support Python.
 - Retool is limiting in terms of UI capabilities.
-- Windmill was much more responsive and quickly installed the components we needed, including critical cold installs such as Bloomberg Open Data.
+- Windmill was much more responsive and quickly installed the components we needed, including critical tools like OpenBB.

 Within two weeks, everything was set to go with Windmill.
 Although self-hosting was possible, we opted for the [Cloud Enterprise Edition](/pricing) to avoid maintenance concerns, have our issues addressed within hours, and have our feature requests prioritized.